qwerfd2/Groove_Coaster_2_Server/README.md

 Account is only used for save file saving/loading (song ownership and coins are tied to devices.
 However, songs unlocked in the save file will remain unlocked on a new device).
 Unlike the official version, you can rename and log out of your account.
 However, only one device may be connected to an account at a time.
 The old device will be logged off if a new device logs in.

+## Ranking System Implementation

+I speculate that the official server's behavior hinges upon the fact that you cannot log out of your account, and that there is a maximum device count (5).
+This means that each `account` is connected to 5 `devices` via `foreign keys`, and the owned `entitlements` (stages, avatars, etc) and `play records` can be tallied.

+In the private server, you can log out of devices with ease.
+This means that `entitlements` and `play records` is not possible to remain consistent, unless we treat `account` as `devices`, which is clearly not the offical behavior.

+With the current setup, if a `device` is playing with an associated `account`, the `account` information is saved at the same time and will continue to be shown on ranking in the future.
+The `Avatar` information is saved with the `play records` and will not follow the `account` or `device`.
+The `Title` information is not in the `play records`, nor in the `account`, so it will be tied to the `Title` of the `device`.

 </details>

 <details>